Message from the Minister for Health and Minister for Equality

 This will include engaging the expertise of the Intersex Expert Advisory Group and the Health and Human Services Working Group to refine the directions and to prioritise implementation.

-Monitoring and reporting over time will be undertaken by the Intersex Expert Advisory Group through to the LGBTIQ+ Taskforce, which is chaired by the Minister for Equality.
-It is anticipated that this will link to work undertaken in the whole-of-government LGBTIQ+ Strategy.
+Monitoring and reporting over time will be undertaken by the Intersex Expert Advisory Group through to the LGBTIQA+ Taskforce, which is chaired by the Minister for Equality.
+It is anticipated that this will link to work undertaken in the whole-of-government LGBTIQA+ Strategy.

 A Victoria where people with intersex variations are recognised as having natural variations in sex characteristics, their human rights are upheld and they have the opportunity to achieve the best health and wellbeing outcomes.

 Human rights: The rights of people with intersex variations are promoted and protected, reflecting the values of freedom, respect, equality and dignity.

 Self-determination: The experience and voice of people with intersex variations is centred and protects their rights to autonomy, bodily integrity, and supported decision-making.

 Holistic care: People with intersex variations have access to health and human services that are life-long and respond to their diverse health and wellbeing needs.

 Person-centred care: People with intersex variations have access to inclusive, streamlined and equitable person-centred care (and where appropriate, family-centred care) that is non-judgemental, non-pathologising, intersectional and destigmatising.

 Accountability & transparency: Health and wellbeing services accessed by people with intersex variations are affirming, of high quality, timely, underpinned by appropriate oversight, and support people to make informed-decisions.